AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/overview.md

 The following process describes how consent data is collected after the system has been properly configured:

 1. A customer provides their consent preferences for data collection through a dialog on your website.
-1. Your CMP detects the consent preference change, and maps those changes to a standard XDM schema.
+1. On each page load (or when consent preferences change), your CMP maps the current preferences to a standard XDM schema before passing it to the Platform Web SDK.
-1. Using the Experience Platform Web SDK, the structured consent data is sent to Adobe Experience Platform.
+1. The Platform Web SDK checks whether the consent values are different from those it last received.
+If the values are different (or there is no previous value), the structured consent data is sent to Adobe Experience Platform.
 1. The collected consent data is ingested into a [!DNL Profile]-enabled dataset whose schema contains Adobe-standard consent fields.

 In addition to SDK commands triggered by CMP consent-change hooks, consent data can also flow into Experience Platform through any customer-generated XDM data that is uploaded directly to a [!DNL Profile]-enabled dataset.